count questions and (max) points per category (Feature #91)

 If you know how to process the source file from a perl program to get what you need, perhaps you can declare a new "source file format" as a plugin - see a very quick howto at Build a new filter plugin.

-Updated by Pieter Van den Hombergh over 11 years ago
+Updated by Pieter Van den Hombergh about 12 years ago

 Alexis Bienvenüe wrote: